jatinarora2702/Review-Information-Extraction/models/README.md

 text8 - refers to the word embeddings prepared from the standard Text-8 English corpus elecrev - refers to word embeddings prepared from electronic-product reviews corpus, taken from Amazon.com & Amazon.in

-For more details, you may refer the research paper.W
+For more details, you may refer the research paper.